-Conference calls - Once an LOI reaches a status of either on hold, provisional approval, or full approval, a conference call will be set up by CTEP for the investigators and CTEP reviewers to discuss what issues must be addressed in order for the LOI to be approved (for those on hold), as well as any items that may need clarification or discussion for the purposes of writing the protocol.
-The purpose of the conference calls is to ensure that both sides are in agreement and to avoid unnecessary back and forth between CTEP and the investigators.
+Once an LOI reaches a status of on hold, provisional approval, or full approval, a conference call will be set up by CTEP for the investigators and CTEP reviewers to discuss what issues must be addressed for the LOI to be approved (for those on hold), as well as any items that may need clarification or discussion to write the protocol.
+The purpose of the conference call is to ensure that both sides agree and to avoid unnecessary back and forth between CTEP and the investigators.